vermamohini/bus-reservation-system/README.md

 ## Scenario where the booking is failed due to error in inventory service

 ![picture where the booking is rejected due to error in inventory service](image-5.png)

+# Database design
+Currently a single shared database is used for all the microservices.
+This section shows the database diagram for the bus-reservation-db and authdb.

+## bus-reservation-db

+## auth-db

 # bus-reservation-system